-First, our use of high-frequency pre- and post-FOMC observations on survey expectations of inflation, GDP growth, several federal funds rate futures contracts, stock market valuation ratios, and the Baa spread is important for two reasons.
-First, it allows us to measure the causal effect of Fed announcements on the stock market and other variables, which is of interest in its own right.
-Second, the use of these high frequency data allow us to control for news about inflation, GDP growth, interest rates, the stock market, and the corporate bond market that may have arrived between the end of the month immediately preceding an FOMC announcementmonth and the announcement itself.
-This is important because the arrival of news within this particular window can lead to revisions in monthly survey forecast data (e.g., the monthly BC survey) around FOMC announcements that appear to support a Fed information effect, when in reality markets may have been surprised by the reaction of the Fed to known economic news that pre-dated the FOMC announcement but arrived after last month's BC survey was taken (Bauer and Swanson (2021)).
-By conditioning on close-range, pre-announcement observations for inflation and GDP growth expectations (the day before), and pre-announcement observations on interest rate futures, and the stock market, we explicitly control for any economic news reflected in these forward looking variables that came out in the weeks between the last monthly BC forecast and the FOMC announcement.
-It follows that jumps in the post-announcement observations on these forward-looking variables cannot be readily attributed to stale economic news that came out earlier in the announcement month.
+First, our use of high-frequency pre- and post-FOMC observations on survey expectations of inflation, GDP growth, several federal funds rate futures contracts, and a stock market valuation ratio is important for two reasons.
+It allows us to measure the causal effect of Fed announcements on the stock market and other variables at high frequency, which is of interest in its own right.
+In addition, the use of these high frequency data allow us to control for news reflected in inflation and GDP growth forecasts, Fed fund futures, credit spreads, and the stock market that may have arrived between the end of the month immediately preceding an FOMC announcement-month and the intramonth announcement itself.
+This is important because the arrival of economic news within this particular window can lead to revisions in monthly survey forecast data (e.g., the monthly BC survey) around FOMC announcements that appear to support a Fed information effect, when in reality markets may have been surprised by the reaction of the Fed to known economic news that pre-dated the FOMC announcement but arrived after last month's BC survey was taken (Bauer and Swanson (2021)).
+By conditioning on closerange, pre- and post-announcement observations for inflation and GDP growth expectations and credit spreads (the day before and day after), interest rate futures, and the stock market (10 minutes before and 20 minutes after), we explicitly control for any economic news reflected in these forward looking variables that came out in the weeks between the last monthly BC forecast and the FOMC announcement.
+It follows that jumps in the post-announcement jumps in expectations and forward-looking variables cannot be readily attributed to stale economic news that came out earlier in the announcement month.